• Skip to primary navigation

 Today Emilia from Coffee and Crocheting is here with her free v-neck crochet sweater pattern!
 You can see lots of of Emilia’s crochet patterns her blog, Coffee and Crocheting.
 And be sure to check her out on social media too: Facebook, Instagram and Pinterest.
 Emilia, take it away!

-A V-Neck Crochet Sweater
+Simple V-Neck Crochet Sweater

 Whatever colors you choose you will have fun mixing them in this easy V-neck sweater.
 The pattern guides you through when to change the colors and worked bottom up it is an easy sweater to make also for the beginner.

-V-neck sweaters are one of my favorite type of garments and I’ve been dreaming of designing this sweater for a long time.
+V-neck sweaters are one of my favorite types of garments, and I’ve been dreaming of designing this sweater for a long time.
 This sweater is perfect to use both at home or out and about.
-Lounge in it on the couch or take a nice walk in the park.

-Make it in a size larger to get that extra oversized fit!
-This sweater has a simple construction.
 It is crocheted in three pieces: one body piece and two sleeves.
-In the end you’ll only have to sew the sides and add a neckline.
+In the end, you’ll only have to sew the sides and add a neckline.

 Related: More easy, free crochet sweater patterns ⇨